Get

 Image Credit: TaniaVdB, Pixabay

-The Maltese are another small hypoallergenic dog that loves to cuddle.
+The Maltese is another small hypoallergenic dog that loves to cuddle.
 This means plenty of time with a loving dog in your lap and no pet hair when you get up!
 They also have a rich and long history that makes them an even more interesting breed.

 5. Pekingese